jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 Every effort should start with end user research.
 Every user story in the product backlog should be based on current end user needs.
 End users should be continuously asked for feedback on product direction to shape the product to their needs.
 Development teams should be empowered to make changes in direction based on the feedback of end users.
 In many cases, end users should be included in every sprint review, so they can see the product mature iteratively, and provide feedback on direction.

-### Consider tradeoffs in build-or-buy decisions, taking all factors into consideration.
+### Consider tradeoffs in build-or-buy decisions, taking all factors into consideration
 By **Waldo Jaquith**, **Peter Rowland**, **Miatta Myers**, **Vicki McFadden**, **Mark Hopson**

 **Challenge**: Customizing commercial off-the-shelf (COTS) can have adverse outcomes.